 Officially, the Lebanese currency is pegged to the dollar at 1,507 pounds.
 However, an acute dollar shortage in the country means a parallel exchange rate dominates the local market.

-In March 2021, the black market exchange rate averaged 12,250 lira to one dollar – about eight times the official rate.
+In July 2021, the black market exchange rate averaged 16,500 lira to one dollar – about eleven times the official rate.

-To combat this, the government has blocked currency exchange websites and shut down several exchange shops trading with informal rates.
-Many Lebanese banks have also limited the number of dollars customers can withdraw, causing further outrage.
+To combat this, the government has blocked currency exchange websites and shut down several exchange shops offering informal rates.
+Many Lebanese banks have also limited the amount customers can withdraw, causing further outrage.

-Then, in 1975, a civil war ravaged the country.
-Over the next 15 years, some 200,000 people were killed and more than a million were displaced or emigrated.
+In 1975, a civil war ravaged the country.
+Over the next 15 years, approximately 200,000 people were killed and more than a million were displaced or emigrated.
 Lebanon’s currency plummeted.
-At the end of the war, $1 could buy 1,000 lira.
+At the end of the war, $1 could be exchanged for 1,000 lira.

 Following the Taif Agreement that ended the war, the country’s main political groups each received a slice of political power and began to rebuild the country.

 Through foreign aid, tourism and remittances sent by millions of Lebanese abroad, Lebanon’s economy grew rapidly, reaching a peak of $55bn in 2018.
-All the while, the country accumulated a mountain of debt, which had reached $90bn by 2020 – or 170 percent of GDP, making it one of the most indebted countries in the world.
+All the same time, the country was accumulating a mountain of debt, which had reached $90bn by 2020 – or 170 percent of gross domestic product (GDP), making it one of the most indebted countries in the world.

 The crisis has seen tens of thousands of people lose their jobs and poverty soar to more than 50 percent, according to finance ministry data.
-Last month, social affairs minister Ramzi Moucharafieh said some 70 to 75 percent of the population required aid after the economic crisis was exacerbated by the coronavirus pandemic, while the IMF forecast the economy would shrink by 12 percent this year – one of the worst recessions in the world.
+Last month, social affairs minister Ramzi Moucharafieh said about 70 to 75 percent of the population required aid due to the economic crisis which the coronavirus pandemic had worsened, while the IMF forecast the economy would shrink by 12 percent this year – one of the worst recessions in the world.

-A report by UNESCWA in 2020 found that Lebanon has one of the most unequal wealth distributions around the world.
+A report by a UN body overseeing regional social and economic matters, UNESCWA in 2020 found that Lebanon has one of the most unequal wealth distributions around the world.
 About 70 percent of the country’s personal wealth is owned by only 10 percent of its adults.

 The same report found that the number of Lebanese living in poverty increased from 28 percent of the population in 2019 to 55 percent in 2020.
 This means that nearly three million people struggle to buy basic necessities.